EUROPEANS FOR PEACE. Looking back and moving forward

 national or social origin, property, birth or other status.”

-The projects, which should be implemented between July 2017 and August 2018, can select a historical or contemporary approach to the theme.
+The Projects take place between July 2017 and August 2018 and have a historical or contemporary approach to the theme.

 Historical reference points are the history of National Socialism and of World War II in Europe.
 The young people can explore the causes, mechanisms and consequences of systematic exclusion, deprivation of rights, persecution, and annihilation.
 In the process, they can make connections to local stories and biographical testimonies, and to ask where racist thinking leads to exclusion today.